 Did you know that even small leaks can seriously damage the foundation of your Texas home?
 Foundation damage can be dangerous; if it’s severe, your home may be unfit to live in.
 Indications of a shifting foundation include cracks around windows and doors that span the length of the walls, doors that don’t open or close properly and loose, bulging floorboards.
 Even water that leaks into the ground around your home can cause the soil to shift in such a way that your home’s stability is threatened.

-Leaky pipes create moisture, and moisture encourages the growth of mold.
+Leaky pipes create moisture, and moisture encourages the growth of microbial growth.
 This unpleasant fungus can make you sick.
-Symptoms of a mold infestation include burning, watery eyes, skin rashes, respiratory problems, headaches, sinus congestion, nausea, a runny nose and dizziness.
+Symptoms of a microbial growth infestation include burning, watery eyes, skin rashes, respiratory problems, headaches, sinus congestion, nausea, a runny nose and dizziness.
 Moisture can also attract pests like cockroaches, termites, rats and mice.

 4. High Utility Bills

 If you have leaks, you’re paying for water that’s damaging your property.
 If the leak is from a hot water pipe, you’re paying to heat that water too.

 How Can I Avoid Leaks?